 |---|---|

-| Gypsum board partition with acoustic insulation between rooms | → Rock wool panel |
+| Sheetrock dividing partition with acoustic insulation between rooms | → Rock wool board |

-| Suspended ceiling with insulation against rain noise and upper floor | → Rock wool panel |
+| Suspended ceiling with insulation against rain and upper-floor noise | → Rock wool board |

-| Facade lining for thermal comfort in a Caribbean climate | → Rock wool panel |
+| Façade lining for thermal comfort in a Caribbean climate | → Rock wool board |

-| Machine room requiring passive fire safety | → Rock wool panel |
+| Machine room requiring passive fire safety | → Rock wool board |

-| Steel framing in residential or commercial construction with integrated insulation | → Rock wool panel |
+| Steel framing on a residential or commercial site with integrated insulation | → Rock wool board |

-| Insulation of industrial steam or hot fluid pipes | → Wired roll |
+| Insulation of industrial steam or hot-fluid pipes | → Wired roll |

-| Boiler, oven or steam generator with curved surface | → Wired roll |
+| Boiler, furnace or steam generator with a curved surface | → Wired roll |

 | Cylindrical storage tank with continuous thermal insulation | → Wired roll |